umbraco/rfcs/cms/0027-the-future-of-search.md

 We propose storing index data in the database, as calculating it can be highly CPU-intensive — particularly for content with deeply nested types, such as block lists within block lists.

+The index data stored in the database is not to be confused with the data stored in the search indexes by the search implementations.
+Instead, the index data in the database should be considered as the "raw" input for the search implementations.

-By persisting these data, they only need to be calculated once per change, even for search implementations that require a search index per machine, such as Examine (Lucene.NET).
+By persisting the index data, it only needs to be calculated once per change, even for search implementations that require a search index per machine, such as Examine (Lucene.NET).

-The primary benefit of persisting index data is significantly faster indexing during cold-boot scenarios where the entire index needs to be rebuilt.
+The primary benefit of persisting index data in the database is significantly faster indexing during cold-boot scenarios, where the entire index needs to be rebuilt.

 For regular indexing of individual content items, we anticipate no noticeable difference.